How to Install Pluto TV on Any Device: TV, Roku & Fire Stick

 Amazon Fire Stick plugged into side of TV and power cord plugged into wall

-Watch Pluto TV on Your Phone or Tablet
+How to Install Pluto TV on a Phone or Tablet

 tablet with apps

-You don’t even need a TV to enjoy Pluto TV.
+You don’t need a TV to enjoy Pluto TV.

 The steps for installing and using Pluto TV on a tablet are the same as on a smartphone.
 You just need to: